 We can also assist you in making a civil claim against:

 - Bouncers or security guards; or

-- Transit officers for assault, battery and false imprisonment.
+- Transit or transport officers for assault, battery and false imprisonment.

 When do you have an action against the police?